PrometisLab/Coding-interview-nowcastingv2/README.md

 ## Challenge Objective

 Your challenge is to map the economic activity in Belgium from the data using Python.
-You are encouraged to take inspiration from the literature (especially the work by Killian Huber and Jens Ludwig on disaggregated economic accounts and Vasco Carvalho on National Accounts).
+You are encouraged to take inspiration from the literature (especially the work by Killian Huber and Ludwig Straub on [disaggregated economic accounts](https://www.disaggregatedaccounts.com/research_paper) and Vasco Carvalho on [National Accounts](http://vasco-m-carvalho.github.io/pdfs/Buda_et_al_2022_Consumption_online.pdf)).

 ### Elements to Consider: